Installation Process: Custom vs Precast Plunge Pool

 Precast Pools:

-Precast pools are pre-manufactured pools made in factories, reducing waste and improving resource efficiency.
-The entire pool is transported as a single unit, lowering on-site material use
+Precast pools are pre-manufactured pools made in factories, reducingsite waste and improving resource efficiency.
+The entire pool is transported as a single unit, lowering on-site material use.

 Impact of Site Disruption and Excavation